 The NSCSW Complaints Committee issued a reprimand with consent to Ms. Venessa Downing for breach of the Standards of Practice and Code of Ethics.

-The NSCSW has revoked Ms. Rhodenizer’s license to practice social work due to professional misconduct, conduct unbecoming the profession, a breach of the Standards of Practice and a breach of the Code of Ethics.
+The NSCSW revoked Ms. Rhodenizer’s license to practice social work due to professional misconduct, conduct unbecoming the profession, a breach of the Standards of Practice and a breach of the Code of Ethics.
+She was permitted to apply for reinstatement after one year, once conditions were met.

 The NSCSW has permanently revoked Ms. Carey’s license to practice social work due to professional misconduct, conduct unbecoming the profession, incompetence and a breach of the Standards of Practice and Code of Ethics.